timescale/docs.timescale.com-content/using-timescaledb/telemetry.md

 # Telemetry and Version Checking
-Starting in 0.12.0, we enable anonymous usage sharing to help us better understand and assist Timescale users, as well as provide automated version checks.
+We enable anonymous usage sharing to help us better understand and assist Timescale users, as well as provide automated version checks.
 We emphasize that privacy of our users is paramount, so we do not collect any personally-identifying information.
 The following is an example of